-If you are flying this holiday season, then you must have already concluded that the fun you will have at your destination will outweigh the challenges of getting there.
+If you are flying with kids, then you must have already concluded that the fun you will have at your destination will outweigh the challenges of getting there.
 Here are our top safe airplane travel tips for flying with your littles.

 Safe Airplane Travel

 Make sure every member of the family gets their own seat, even your youngest travelers.
 Yes, we know how tempting it is to check that lap child box.
 Your baby could cost less than your checked suitcase, why not take advantage?!

 That was a trick question!
 There are several reasons to avoid flying with lap babies.
 First, the FAA recommends that all passengers under 40lbs — yes, even the under-twos — fly restrained in their car seats.
 During turbulence or runway incidents, proper restraint can mean the difference between injuries and your little one coming away unscathed.